-Current research has identified that the negotiator's evaluation of the counterpart's negotiation approach correlates with the evaluation of the system (Lai, Doong et al. 2006).
+According to current research the negotiator's evaluation of the counterpart's negotiation approach correlates with the evaluation of the system (Lai, Doong et al. 2006).
 This may suggest that the perception of the system is affected by other aspects than those pertaining to the system, its ease of use and usefulness.
 Similarly, the negotiators' assessment of their counterparts and their negotiation approach may include more than their perception of the counterparts and their behavior.
 This assessment may be affected by the negotiators' evaluation of the process and its final results.

-It appears that at the center of every negotiation, there is an abstract concept of overall agreement/disagreement between both negotiation partners.
+It appears that at the center of every negotiation, there is an abstract concept which aggregates individual assessments of behavior, approach and actions undertaken by the partners in one overall concept.
+This concept describes the degree of similarity (agreement) of the different perceptions shared by both negotiation partners.
 This concept has a strong relation to the outcome of the negotiation.
-Following this, the evaluation of the counterpart may not be directly measuring the partner's characteristics; it may be more of a measurement reflecting the concept of the overall concordance between negotiators.
-We anticipate that if there is a general positive concordance during the negotiations there will be a positive partner evaluation, and if there is general negative concordance during the negotiations there will be a negative partner evaluation.
-This can be tested by modeling the overall concordance as a second-order factor that explains the relationship among various aspects of a participant's own evaluation and the corresponding partner evaluation by the counter.
-Negotiation behavior and counterpart behavior evaluation had been examined previously, however, the research only considered each side of the negotiation separately, and did not include any central concordance or cross evaluation accuracy (Lai, Doong et al. 2006).
+Following this, the evaluation of the counterpart may not refer directly to measuring the partner's characteristics; it may be more of a measurement reflecting the concept of the overall concordance between negotiators.
+We anticipate that if there is a general positive concordance during the negotiation, there will be a positive partner evaluation, and if there is general negative concordance during the negotiations there will be a negative partner evaluation.
+This can be tested by modeling the overall concordance as a second-order factor that explains the relationship among various aspects of a participant's own evaluation and the corresponding partner evaluation by the counterpart.
+Negotiation behavior and counterpart's behavior evaluation had been examined previously, however, the research only considered each side of the negotiation separately, and did not include any central concordance or cross evaluation accuracy (Lai, Doong et al. 2006).

-In order to further investigate the negotiation process and this overall concordance concept, measurements of the parties' evaluation of the negotiation process, evaluation of their partners, and of the outcome of negotiation have been considered together.
-In addition, it is expected that the concordance has a strong positive effect on the negotiation outcome.
-We expect that the positive value of the negotiation concordance leads to a high probability of the negotiators reaching an agreement.
-Conversely, a negative concordance makes reaching an agreement less likely.
+In order to further investigate the negotiation process and the proposed concordance concept, we consider together measurements of the parties' evaluation of the negotiation process, evaluation of their partners, and of the outcome of negotiation.
+We hypothesize that:

+- 1. The concordance has a strong positive effect on the negotiation outcome; and - 2.
+The positive value of the negotiation concordance leads to a high probability of the negotiators reaching an agreement; conversely, a negative concordance makes reaching an agreement less likely.